ryanmab/smvr/README.md

 ### Parsing version strings

 Version strings are parsed to produce a `smvr::Version` instance.
-When attempting to parse a version string, the dialect to use, must be provided.
+When attempting to parse a version string, the dialect to use must be provided.

-Validation is enforced by the dialect and occurs while parsing, to ensure only valid version strings are returned.
+Validation is enforced by the dialect and occurs while parsing.
+This helps ensure only valid version strings are returned.

 ```rust
 use smvr::{BuildMetadata, Prerelease, PrereleaseComponent, Version};